Slicer/Slicer/CONTRIBUTING.md

 #### Nightly tests

-After changes are integrated, every evening at 10pm EST (3am UTC), Slicer build bots (aka factories) will build, test and package the Slicer application and all its extensions on Linux, MacOSX and Windows.
+After changes are integrated, every evening at 10pm EST (3am UTC), Slicer build bots (aka factories) will build, test and package the Slicer application and all its extensions on Linux, macOS and Windows.
 Results are published daily on CDash ([Stable](http://slicer.cdash.org/index.php?project=Slicer4) & [Preview](http://slicer.cdash.org/index.php?project=SlicerPreview)) and developers that introduced changes resulting in build or test failures are notified by email.